 The application deadline for the Brandeis Hebrew Charter School Institute is rolling.

 To apply for the program, you need to submit:

 - An online application;

 - An application fee; waived upon request by selecting HCSC on the final page of the application;

-- Two letters of recommendation, which the admission committee prefers to be submitted online.
+- Two letters of recommendation, submitted electronically.
 One letter should be from your current principal or supervisor;

 - A curriculum vitae (CV) or resumé that lists all colleges and universities attended, experiences with teaching, primary extracurricular activities and employment, detailing particularly those relevant to teaching in a charter school; any honors or prizes awarded; and community service, publications or research projects with which you have been associated;

 - A short statement of purpose indicating your reasons for undertaking study in the Institute and what you would like to accomplish during your time at Brandeis.